Capote (film): Box office

 Capote grossed $28.8 million in the United States and Canada and $21.2 million in other territories for a worldwide total of $50 million.
 DVD/Blu-ray sales totaled $17 million by 2018.
 The production budget was $7 million.

 Critical response

-Capote received wide acclaim from critics, with Hoffman's performance the subject of particular praise.
+Capote received acclaim from critics, with Hoffman's performance the subject of particular praise.
 Review aggregator Rotten Tomatoes reported that 89% of critics gave the film a positive review, with an average rating of 8.20/10 based on 197 reviews.
 The site's consensus reads: "Philip Seymour Hoffman's riveting central performance guides a well-constructed retelling of the most sensational and significant period in author Truman Capote's life."
 On Metacritic, the film has a score of 88 out of 100 based on 40 critics, indicating "universal acclaim".
 Roger Ebert gave the film a four-star rating, stating: "Capote is a film of uncommon strength and insight, about a man whose great achievement requires the surrender of his self-respect."